Liquid Markup

 {% endif %}

-If you want to combine several strings into one and save it in one variable, you can do it with the capture
+If you want to combine several strings into one and save it in a variable, you can do it with the capture

-tag, which "captures" whatever is displayed inside, and then assigns the captured value to the given variable.
+tag, which "captures" what is displayed inside and then assigns the captured value to the given variable instead of displaying it on the screen.

 {% capture attribute_name %}{{ item.title | handleize }}-{{ i }}-color{% endcapture %}